tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/3/LessonPlan.md

 * Use global variables to tell the current block number, transaction sender, and transaction value.

-* Work with time in Solidity and use time variables to create a Timelock.
+* Work with time in Solidity and use time variables to create a timelock.

 * Recognize that telling time in Solidity has variability relative to the network's block production time, and static compared to Gregorian calendar time.